 There are thousands of life insurance companies in America, and all are not rated equally.
 Brokers such as LifeQuote represent only the best carriers rated “A” or better on rating services such as AMBest.
 These companies are highly ranked for their financial strength and ability to pay claims.
 As aforementioned, these companies all have different rate classification guidelines to determine how much policyholders will pay for premiums.
 Insurance company underwriters will assess an applicants’ current health, family health history, driving records, credit history, and other risk factors to arrive at that price.

 The customer service benefits provided by a broker are completely free of charge to you.
 Remember that insurance agents and brokers get paid on commissions directly from the insurance companies, not by you.
-And, regardless of the impression that some people might have, the price you pay for your policy does not differ from broker or agent.
-Those rates are set by the insurance companies, which are highly regulated.
-A 20-year, $300,000 policy from Banner Life may be a different price than a similar policy from Genworth, but a broker or agent can’t offer you that same policy at a different rate than you would get directly from Banner Life.
+And, regardless of the impression that some people might have, the price you pay for your policy does not differ from a broker or agent.
+Those rates are set by insurance companies, which are highly regulated.
+A 20-year, $300,000 policy from Legal and General may be a different price than a similar policy from Genworth, but a broker or agent can’t offer you that same policy at a different rate than you would get directly from Legal and General.
 Don’t be fooled by unscrupulous claims online.
 An educated consumer is powerful.
 The more you know, the better armed you are to choose the right policy for your family’s future.
 So, if you feel you are ready to start the insurance shopping and application process, let us know how you want to do it.
 Start solo by requesting a free, no obligation quote and see results in minutes.
 Then let us know if one of our licensed experts can help you anywhere along the way.